MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/texture-view-class.md

 ```

 ### Parameters
- `_Filter_mode`
+*_Filter_mode*<br/>
 The filter mode to use to sample the texture_view.
 The filter mode is the same for the minimization, maximization, and mipmap filters.

- `_Address_mode`
+*_Address_mode*<br/>
 The address mode to use to sample the texture_view.
 The address mode is the same for all dimensions.

- `_Sampler`
+*_Sampler*<br/>
 The sampler configuration to use to sample the texture_view.

- `_Coord`
+*_Coord*<br/>
 The coordinates to take the sample from.
 Fractional coordinate values are used to interpolate between texel values.

- `_Level_of_detail`
+*_Level_of_detail*<br/>
 The value specifies the mipmap level to sample from.
 Fractional values are used to interpolate between two mipmap levels.
 The default level of detail is 0, which represents the most detailed mip level.

 ### Return Value
  The interpolated sample value.